How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 7. Subject Matter Experts, Sales Teams & CAMs

-Addressing pain points is a great way to connect with your customers on a deeper level.
-The idea here is to understand the space and find inspirations for your blog topics.
-Expert content can boost your blogs credibility and authority.
+Addressing pain points is a great way to connect deeply with your customers.
+The idea here is to understand the space and find inspiration for your blog topics.
+Expert content can boost your blog’s credibility and authority.

 Example: For a software company in blockchain space, an SME might tell you that more and more fintech startups are now looking for cost effective ways to perform KYC at scale or reduce third party dependencies.
 You can use it to create your content around that theme and help fintech startups understand how they can leverage blockchain technology and use your services to help them with their issues.

-Your Sales team and client account managers (CAMs) can help you get a sense of what your customers are actively seeking.
-It might be in the form of questions salespeople get when they approach a client.
-Or it might be feature add requests, issue resolution requests or general queries from your CAMs.
+Your Sales team and client account managers (CAMs) can help you understand what your customers are actively seeking.
+This might be in the form of questions salespeople get when they approach a client, feature addition requests, issue resolution requests, or general queries from your CAMs.

-You can use this data to understand your visitor’s pain points, desires and wants.
+You can use this data to understand your visitors’ pain points, desires, and wants.
 You can then use these as blog topics so that your content actually adds value to your audience.
-As this would be somethings they will definitely be interested in reading.
+They will definitely be interested in reading about these.

-Subject matter experts (SMEs) are professionals who have a great deal of experience and knowledge on the subject.
-They are an authority on a specific topic and can help you write content that demonstrates better E-E-A-T. Additionally, they can help you with content ideas that resonates with your visitors.
+Subject matter experts (SMEs) have much experience and knowledge.
+They are an authority on a specific topic and can help you write content that demonstrates better E-E-A-T. Additionally, they can help you with content ideas that resonate with your visitors.

-Note: If you do not have access to a SME, keeping one on a retainer just for the purpose of getting content ideas would not be feasible.
-The alternative is to reach out to SMEs on LinkedIn and have a conversation with them.
+Note: If you do not have access to an SME, keeping one on a retainer just to get content ideas would not be feasible.
+The alternative is to contact SMEs on LinkedIn and talk with them.

 Benefits of using SMEs for Content

-Apart from improving your E-E-A-T score, subject matter experts can help you in creating compelling content.
-They can give you subject specific details and technical information that is value rich and problem solving for your visitors.
+Apart from improving your E-E-A-T score, subject matter experts can help you create compelling content.
+They can provide subject-specific details and technical information that is value-rich and problem-solving for your visitors.

-If your content strategy includes going for topic clusters and gaining topical authority, SMEs can be indispensable for publishing highly relatable content.
-They can help your content writers with specific knowledge rather than generic.
+If your content strategy includes pursuing topic clusters and gaining topical authority, SMEs can be indispensable for publishing highly relatable content.
+They can help your content writers with specific knowledge rather than generic knowledge.

-With AI written content replacing low quality human written content, it is important to differentiate where you draw the line.
-While your content writers can research and write content according to your content guidelines, SMEs can help you write stories from real people, give that experienced and wise POV that your visitors can actually relate to.
+With AI-written content replacing low-quality human-written content, it is important to differentiate where you draw the line.
+While your content writers can research and write content according to your content guidelines, SMEs can help you write stories from real people, giving an experienced and wise POV that your visitors can actually relate to.

 According to HubSpot, SMEs can “take a piece of content from being one-dimensional to a complete and nuanced portrait of a topic or an event.”